 Politics can be ugly, and as we near Election Day – just a little more than a month away – that ugliness is sure to exhibit itself more and more.
 That’s true in any election year, but it seems even more true this year.

-One of the biggest reasons that this election year seems so hostile is that one of the main party nominees has consistently shown himself to be abusive, obtuse, and ignorant.
+One of the biggest reasons that this election year seems so hostile is that one of the main party nominees has consistently shown himself to be abusive, obtuse and ignorant.
 Over and over again, Donald Trump has displayed a penchant to not only misunderstand the issues, but to back his own arguments with demonstrably false information and convoluted, often irrational, logic.

 If Trump had kept his talking points to the many of the usual things that presidential nominees talk about – foreign relations, the economy, job growth, etc. – this blog post probably wouldn’t be written.
 Those things are important, but the Mesothelioma Cancer Alliance is focused on spreading awareness about mesothelioma and asbestos exposure, which are topics that presidential candidates rarely bring up.

 However, Trump has brought up asbestos.
 And like many of the statements he has made on other topics, he has proven himself to be ignorant about the actual dangers of asbestos exposure.
-Furthermore, his support of the asbestos industry and expanded use of the toxic substance – rather than a ban – shows that if Trump were to become president, his asbestos-related policies would likely lead to even more unnecessary deaths.
+Furthermore, his support of the asbestos industry and expanded use of the toxic substance – rather than an asbestos ban – shows that if Trump were to become president, his asbestos-related policies would likely lead to even more unnecessary deaths.

 So what has Trump said in the past about asbestos?
 Here are a few of the things.